 Asian lending bank assesses growing inequality at meeting

-Bank of Japan Gov. Haruhiko Kuroda said Tuesday Asia needs all the help it can get in fighting poverty as both wealthy and poor n... .
-FILE - In this July 24, 2016, file photo, Bank of Japan Gov. Haruhiko Kuroda attends the G20 Finance Ministers and Central Bank Governors meeting in Chengdu in Southwestern China's Sichuan province.
+A security officer salutes at the entrance to the Bank of Japan in Tokyo, Tuesday, May 2, 2017.
+Bank of Japan Gov. Haruhiko Kuroda said Tuesday Asia needs all the help it can get in fighting poverty as both wealthy and poor nations grapple with widening inequality.

 Discussions